 Children who are new to English are not classified as SEND unless there is a clear need or diagnosis.
 However, when a child who is learning English as an additional language makes slow progress over time in school, it is difficult to tell whether the delay is caused because they are not confident using the language, or because they have additional learning difficulties independently of the language difference.
-The pupil will have an assessment (including an assessment of their learning in their own language if possible) before a decision is made to include them on the school's SEND register, where parents are appropriately informed.
+The pupil will have an assessment (including an assessment of their learning in their own language if possible) before a decision is made to include them on the school's SEND register, where parents are included in the process and informed appropriately.
+If external support is required to identify a need for a child who has English as an additional language (EAL), the school will utilise the CLL (Citizenship, Language and Learning) team, who will complete a specialist assessment for pupils.